Bostonia is published in print three times a year and updated weekly on the web.

 “Our lab has totally embraced the scanner,” he says.
 “The quality of the data we’ve been acquiring is outstanding.
 We’re already starting to write up manuscripts based on some of the results.”

-Perrachione explains how the CNC’s scanner benefits his research.
+Perrachione explains why the CNC’s scanner is an amazing tool for his research.
 “First, it has a great signal-to-noise ratio, meaning that we can see the living, thinking brain in unprecedented detail,” he says.
 “Second, it has a new technology called simultaneous multislice imaging, which is a fancy way of saying we can take an fMRI picture really, really fast—up to four times faster than we used to.
 This means we can do scans that are quieter and get a lot more data in the same amount of time, which is really important when you’re studying speech and hearing.
 Getting a lot more data in each scan means we can better understand how individual brains are working, rather than having to get an average of a lot of brains.
 This will help us develop a more personalized and sensitive understanding of brain function and its relationship to behavior and health.

 “But what’s really great is not just the scanner, but the whole research environment it’s the anchor for,” says Perrachione, whose research is funded by the NIH National Institute on Deafness and Other Communication Disorders and the Brain and Behavior Research Foundation.
 “The imaging center is a collaborative community to foster new discoveries and new science, not just the device that takes the pictures, exciting as that is.”